browning-lab/flare/README.md

 $A$ ancestries, each line of a **global ancestry** file has $A + 1$ fields.
 The first line of a **global ancestry** file is a header line.
-The first field of the header line is `SAMPLE`, and the remaining fields are the $A$ ancestry identifiers.
-The first field in each subsequent line is a sample identifier, and the remaining $A$ fields are the proportions of the genome having the ancestry given in the corresponding fields of the header line.
+The first field of the header line is `SAMPLE`, and the remaining fields are the $A$ ancestry names.
+The first field in each subsequent line is a study sample identifier, and the remaining $A$ fields are the sample's ancestry proportions for the ancestries in the header line.
 A sample identifier is not permitted to appear more than once in the first column.

 [Contents](#contents)